 In addition to the driver, at least one adult should be present in a vehicle transporting children.
 While the driver focuses on road safety, an attendant focuses on keeping the children safe in the vehicle.
 The attendant is responsible for monitoring health and safety needs and ensuring safe behavior.
 The attendant should have training or experience in child development or early-childhood education.
 This person should also have valid first-aid training and certification.

-Safety items should be stored securely in a car used to transport children.
+A vehicle safety kit should be stored securely in any vehicle used to transport children.
 These items should only be accessible to the driver, attendant, and emergency responders.
 These include:

 - First-aid kit

 - The name, address, and telephone number of the school-age program

 - Emergency contact information for each child